 3.3 Results of the effect of the extract on Lipid Profile Parameters

 There was a significant increase (p<0.05) in total cholesterol concentration of the diabetic untreated group compared to the normal control group which was not induced.
-Treatment with the ethanol extract of the combination of V. amygdalina and Z. officinale caused a significant decrease (p<0.05) in the total cholesteriol of groups D and E compared to Group B (figure 3).
+Treatment with the ethanol extract of the combination of V. amygdalina and Z. officinale caused a significant decrease (p<0.05) in the total cholesterol of groups D and E compared to Group B (figure 3).
 There was a reduction in the high-density lipoprotein cholesterol of group B (diabetic untreated) compared to the normal control and the treated groups (figure 4).
 There was a significant increase (p<0.05) in triglyceride concentration of the diabetic untreated group compared to the normal control group which was not induced.
 Treatment with the ethanol extract of the combination of V. amygdalina and Z. officinale caused a significant decrease (p<0.05) in the triglyceride of groups D and E compared to Group B (figure 5).
 There was a significant increase (p<0.05) in low-density lipoprotein cholesterol concentration of the diabetic untreated group compared to the normal control group, which was not induced.
 Treatment with the ethanol extract of the combination of V. amygdalina and Z. officinale caused a significant decrease (p<0.05) in the low-density lipoprotein cholesterol of groups D and E compared to Group B (figure 6).
 There was a significant increase (p<0.05) in very low-density lipoprotein cholesterol concentration of the diabetic untreated group compared to the normal control group, which was not induced.
 Treatment with the ethanol extract of the combination of V. amygdalina and Z. officinale at a dose of 200mg/kg caused a significant decrease (p<0.05) in the very low-density lipoprotein cholesterol of E compared to the diabetic untreated (figure 7).

 Figure 3: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on total cholesterol concentration of alloxan-induced diabetic rats.

-Figure 4: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on high-density lipoprotein concentration of alloxan-induced diabetic rats.
+Figure 4: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on high-density lipoprotein concentration of alloxan-induced diabetic rats.

-Figure 5: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on triglyceride concentration of alloxan-induced diabetic rats.
+Figure 5: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on triglyceride concentration of alloxan-induced diabetic rats.

-Figure 6: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on low-density lipoprotein concentration of alloxan-induced diabetic rats.
+Figure 6: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on low-density lipoprotein concentration of alloxan-induced diabetic rats.

-Figure 7: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on very low-density lipoprotein concentration of alloxan-induced diabetic rats.
+Figure 7: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on very low-density lipoprotein concentration of alloxan-induced diabetic rats.

 3.4 Results of the effect of the extract on Liver Function Parameters